Discover India with Anupy Singla

 Culinary walk around Delhi

-After breakfast, begin your exploration of the city through a historic culinary tour through Delhi and sample some of the iconic delicacies that define each era.
+Afterwards, begin your exploration of the city through a historic culinary tour through Delhi and sample some of the iconic delicacies that define each era.
 Your guides will showcase how the foodways of the city transformed as Delhi went through its many identities.

 You will explore the iconic Chandni Chowk in the heart of Old Delhi built in the 17th century by the Mughal Emperor Emperor of India Shah Jahan and designed by his daughter Jahanara.
 The market was once divided by canals that reflected the moonlight, the meaning of Chandni.
 It remains one of India’s largest wholesale markets where you can find anything from turmeric from South India, dates from the Middle East, silver jewelry, and specialty stores selling exclusive clothing and embellishments.